- Three semesters of calculus

 A total of 72 credits is required for the PhD

-- Passing at the PhD level the preliminary exam, usually given at the beginning of the fall term of the second year of graduate study.
+- Passing at the PhD level the preliminary exam, usually given prior to the beginning of the fall term of the second year of graduate study.
 (Students with the background covered by this exam are encouraged to take the preliminary exam as soon as possible.
-Such students are not required to take STAT 2630-2640 and STAT 2131-2132.)
+Such students are not required to STAT 2131-2132.)

 - STAT 2631, Theory of Statistics 1; STAT 2641, Asymptotic Methods in Statistics; STAT 2661, Linear Models Theory 1; STAT 2711, Probability Theory 1; STAT 2712, Probability Theory 2; or their equivalents